johnnytbz/johnnytbz.github.io/_posts/2021-10-02-OWASP-API-Security-top-10-Introduction.md

 **Scenario #2**

-&emsp;An IOT-based surveillance system allows administrators to create users with different permissions.
+&emsp;An surveillance system allows administrators to create users with different permissions.
 An admin created a user account for a new security guard that should only have access to specific buildings on the site.
 Once the security guard uses his mobile app, an API call is triggered to: /api/sites/111/cameras in order to receive data about the available cameras and show them on the dashboard.
 The response contains a list